maiziezhoulab/AquilaSV/README.md

 ```
 #### *Required parameters
-**--chr_num:** "3" is the chromosome number you need to define for the target region or structural variant.
+**--chr_num:** "3" is the chromosome number you need to define for the target region or the structural variant you are interested in.

 **--reference:** "genome_hg19.fa" is the human reference fasta file.

 #### *Optional parameters